Remark as delivered on Oct. 27, 2017 at the Mondavi Center for the Performing Arts for Chancellor May's Investiture

 In fact, Davis enjoys excellence across the spectrum of academic disciplines, resulting in our consistent ranking as one of the nation’s Top 10 public research universities.

-LeShelle and I are both happy to be part of a place that does such critical work, and we will do our best to take that work to the next level.
+LeShelle and I are both happy to be at a place that does such critical work, and we will do our best to take that work to the next level.

 I began my work of moving UC Davis forward on August 1st, my first day on the job, when we announced that I have embarked on an intensive listening tour that will continue through the fall.